 - Pinch of mineral salt

-- **OPTIONAL: gluccomannan powder to thicken
+- **OPTIONAL: gluccomannan powder

 - Puree rhubarb, strawberries and water until smooth

 - Pour puree into a sauce pan and add remaining ingredients

 - Cook over medium heat until thickened (about 10 minutes)

 - OR you can cook for about 5 minutes and thicken with a bit of glucomannan powder (aka Gluccie)